hagenmek/DrHagen/README.md

-# Dr Daniel Hagen
+# Daniel Hagen, PhD | Associate Professor in Mechatronics at the University of AGder
-Page under construction
+This page is under construction.
+Meanwhile, check out my other pages:

 [LinkedIn](https://www.linkedin.com/in/hagenmek/)